How LLC Owners Save on Taxes in 2026

 Section 179(b)(5) imposes a special cap on SUVs with a GVWR between 6,001 and 14,000 lbs: the §179 deduction for an SUV is limited to $31,300 in 2026 (indexed for inflation).
 This cap was enacted to prevent business owners from fully expensing luxury SUVs in the first year.
 Vehicles with a GVWR over 14,000 lbs (heavy trucks, cargo vans) are not subject to this cap and can be fully expensed under §179.

-The §179 SUV cap does not limit bonus depreciation — a business can still claim 40% bonus depreciation on the remaining cost of an SUV after the §179 cap is applied.
+The §179 SUV cap does not limit bonus depreciation — a business can still claim 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025) on the remaining cost of an SUV after the §179 cap is applied.

 Income Limitation and Carryforward